-We are expecting a high volume of participant applications this year and we are limited to the number of entries we can approve.
-First come, first serve.
-Applications are complete ONLY when we have received payment.
+Applications are complete ONLY when payment has been received.
 At the time of completing your application, you will be given the option to pay online or mail a check.
 If paying online, a $10 processing fee is added.
 Please plan accordingly.

-If you are interested in sponsoring the parade, you will receive a position in the parade as part of your package.
+If you are interested in sponsoring the parade, you will receive a position in the parade as part of your sponsorship package.
 Visit the sponsorship page for more details.

 CATEGORIES & APPLICATION FEES